Last Updated on September 6, 2023 by Tim Wells

 Although the 2nd generation Chromecast was more stable and slightly faster than its predecessor, it actually had less impressive hardware specs.

-System RAM remained unchanged as the previous version at 512 MB.
-However, internal storage space took a big hit, dropping down to 256 MB of total storage, instead of the 2 GB of the first Chromecast.
+System RAM remained unchanged from the previous version at 512 MB.
+However, internal storage space took a big hit, dropping to 256 MB of total storage instead of the 2 GB of the first Chromecast.